visageeee/alephone-sprintathon/README.md

 installing the appropriate dependencies, open `Xcode/AlephOne.xcodeproj` in Xcode and build the desired target.

-The Windows and macOS paths have not yet received the same fresh-build testing as the Linux build.
-Please report Sprintathon-specific failures on GitHub.

 ## Running

 Aleph One requires Marathon scenario data, including files such as `Map`, `Shapes`, `Sounds`, and `Images`.